developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/about/index.md

 -->

-**[Profiles and Plug-ins](../profiles)** form the basis of most DataWedge functionality.
-Profiles include all the information about how DataWedge should behave when providing scanning services for a particular application.
-Much of that information comes from Plug-ins, which determine how the data will be input, processed and output.

-Each Profile generally contains four elements:
-* **An Input Plug-in -** to determine how data will be acquired (i.e. a barcode scanner)
-* **A Process Plug-in -** to specify how the acquired data should be manipulated
-* **An Output Plug-in -** to control the passing of data to an application
-* **An associated application -** (or activity) with which to link DataWedge actions

-When associated with an app, DataWedge can be invoked to scan and acquire the data, format or append it in a specified way, and pass it to the associated app when the app comes to the foreground.
-DataWedge also includes Profile0, which works with any unassociated application that comes to the foreground.
-Profile0 contains baseline settings that can be tailored to suit individual needs.
-This allows DataWedge to be used out of the box with little or no setup.

-**Note:**
-* **Control of barcode scanning hardware is exclusive**.
-When DataWedge is active, Scanner and Barcode APIs of apps such as Enterprise Browser and others will be inoperative.
-Likewise, when an app such as Enterprise Browser controls the scanning hardware, other apps (including DataWedge) are locked out.
-It is therefore important to understand how to take control of a device's scanner hardware and, if necessary, release it to other apps when scanning is complete.
-For more information, see the section on **[disabling DataWedge](../settings/#disabledatawedge)**.
-* **Delay in scanning after a device reboot**.
-DataWedge requires a brief period of time to initialize after device reboot due to waiting for a response to be received from the initialization of the scanning subsystem, causing scanning to be inactive from DataWedge during this time frame.

 > The appearance of sample app screens displayed throughout this guide can vary by DataWedge version, Android version, and screen size.

 <!--